rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-06-13-per-trials-decision-making.md

 - Agreement/Enjoyment sliders
 - Comments
 - Archive / blogroll blocks
-- Page Sorting
+- Page sorting by chronological order, importance,

 __Particularly Expensive Decisions__

 - Getting a job a X
-- Settling somewhere
+- Settling somewhere (where to live)
 - Having children
 - Doing a PhD
 - Founding a company / organization